Zuppa Toscana

 What You’ll Need for Ingredients

-Italian Sausage: I usually use mild or medium Italian sausage to keep this soup kid-friendly!
-Anyone at the table looking for more kick can always add an extra sprinkling of crushed red pepper flakes to their bowl.
-Karlynn’s Tip: If you only have regular ground sausage on hand, add a sprinkling of Italian seasoning and an extra sprinkle of crushed red pepper flakes!
+Italian Sausage: Using mild or medium Italian sausage will help to keep this soup kid-friendly but you can always add more kick with an extra sprinkling of crushed red pepper flakes.
+Karlynn’s Tip: If you only have regular ground sausage on hand, add a sprinkling of Italian seasoning.

 Chicken Broth: For this recipe, you can either make your own broth from scratch or use store-bought stock!
 Go with whatever you have on hand; the bacon and sausage will impart a great flavor no matter what you choose.